 Did you know you can take your renters insurance policy with you?
-Contact Customer Service today to transfer your policy.
+Contact Service Service today to transfer your policy.
 We need your date of move-out, new address information, and if you want to keep or increase your coverage limits.
 It’s easy!

 NOTE: It’s important that you update your information, as it will affect your coverage limits under your policy.

 What if I forgot to change my address?